New Zealand: 19th century

 A meeting of European and Māori residents of Hawke's Bay Province.
 Engraving, 1863.

 The colony gained a representative government in 1852, and the first Parliament met in 1854.
 In 1856 the colony effectively became self-governing, gaining responsibility over all domestic matters, except native policy, which was granted in the mid-1860s.
 Following concerns that the South Island might form a separate colony, premier Alfred Domett moved a resolution to transfer the capital from Auckland to a locality near Cook Strait.
 Wellington was chosen for its central location, with Parliament officially sitting there for the first time in 1865.

-In 1886, New Zealand annexed the volcanic Kermadec Islands, about 1000 km northeast of Auckland.
-Since 1937, the islands are uninhabited except for about six people at Raoul Island station.
+In 1886, following requests from the government in Wellington concerned about foreign influence in the region, the Secretary of State for Colonies in London reluctantly agreed to annex the volcanic Kermadec Islands to New Zealand, islands that were seemingly not of "any possible use...to that colony".
+As a result, instructions were issued directing the Admiral on the Australian Station to hoist the British flag on the Kermadecs, which lie about 1000 km northeast of Auckland.
+Since 1937, the islands have been uninhabited except for about six people at Raoul Island station.
 These islands put the northern border of New Zealand at 29 degrees South latitude.
 After the 1982 UNCLOS, the islands contributed significantly to New Zealand's exclusive economic zone.

 In 1891, the Liberal Party came to power as the first organised political party.
 The Liberal Government, led by Richard Seddon for most of its period in office, passed many important social and economic measures.
 In 1893, New Zealand was the first nation in the world to grant all women the right to vote and pioneered the adoption of compulsory arbitration between employers and unions in 1894.
 The Liberals also guaranteed a minimum wage in 1894, a world first.